cdbbnnyCode/modpack-installer/README.md

 help me out by posting an [issue](https://github.com/cdbbnnyCode/modpack-installer/issues)!*

 ### Requirements
-This program requires the Minecraft launcher, Python 3, NodeJS and a JDK (8 or higher).
+This program requires the Minecraft launcher, Python 3, and a JDK (8 or higher).
 The only dependency library is not automatically installed is Requests, which can be installed with pip (or your favorite method of installing Python libraries):